KV Scheduler plugin

 More in: Status Check plugin

 Monitors the status of a Ligato infra app by collecting and aggregating partial status of vpp-agent plugins.

 Provides an enhanced mapping structure.

 View and modify log levels of loggers using a REST API.

 Provides single purpose clients for publishing synchronous/asynchronous messages and for consuming selected topics.

 More in: Process Manager plugin

-The process manager plugin provides a set of methods to create a plugin-defined processes instance implementing a set of methods to manage and monitor them.
+Set of methods to create a process instance to manage and monitor plugins.

 Service Label plugin

 Other plugins can use this to obtain the microservice label, more specifically the string used to identify a particular VPP instance.